-The Green Initiative Committee (GIC) is pleased to be hosting its Greener Way to Work Week September 28 - October 2 and encourages you to find greener ways to commute to work one or more days that week.
-The GIC also will host its annual luncheon on Friday, October 2 at the CMBA.
-The luncheon will welcome a special guest presenter, but will also formally recognize the firms/offices who are CMBA Green and Green+ Certified, so get certified today!
+The Green Initiative Committee (GIC) was pleased to host its Greener Way to Work Week September 28 - October 2.
+The week encouraged finding greener ways to commute to work one or more days that week.
+The GIC also hosted its annual luncheon on Friday, October 2 at the CMBA.
+The luncheon welcomed special guest presenter, Colby Sattler of the Western Reserve Land Conservancy and also formally recognized the firms/offices who are CMBA Green and Green+ Certified.

 About David B. Webster

 David Webster was CMBA president-elect, a Green Initiative Committee member, founder of the Clean Air Conservancy and partner with the firm Webster Dubyak & Weyls Co., LPA.
 David passed away in March 2009 after a brief illness.

 Find a greener commute one or more days of Greener Way to Work Week.
 Please let us know you are participating by filling out our online form.
 We don't share your information, we just try to track participation.